-The last 12 months have seen a wild ride for real estate markets across the country.
+The last two years have seen a wild ride for real estate markets across the country.

 All that said, some cities offer far better yields than others.
-Below you’ll find the top 280 cities in the US by population, mapped with their GRM, median rent, and median home price.
+Investors looking for cities with the best price-to-rent ratio should pay close attention to local market dynamics.
+Below you’ll find the top 300 cities in the U.S. by population, mapped with their GRM, median rent, and median home price.

 What Is GRM (Gross Rent Multiplier)